-- Avoid exposing infants to soil especially around construction and agricultural sites or dust.
-Soils can contain the germs that cause botulism, which can get into the air and ingested.
+- Avoid exposing infants to soil, especially around construction and agricultural sites or dust.
+Soils can contain germs that cause botulism, which can get into the air and be ingested.

 - Be careful when canning food.
 Pressure-cook home-canned foods to reduce the risk of contamination.
 Home-canned foods should be boiled for 10 minutes before serving.

 The Health Department inspects more than 300 public swimming facilities, including beaches, swimming pools, wading pools, water slides and spray pools and spas in Northern Kentucky.
 Learn more.